nupoorkedare2002/100DAYSOFCODE_PYTHON/day35/README.md

-# Day 35 - Keys, Authentication & Environment Variables - Telegram Rain Notifier
+# Day 35 - Telegram Rain Notifier
 ## Concepts Practised
 - Using API Keys to Authenticate and Get the Weather from OpenWeatherMap
 - Sending Alerts via the Telegram